Mount Timpanogos Utah Temple

 The Mount Timpanogos Utah Temple is the 49th operating temple of the Church of Jesus Christ of Latter-day Saints.
-The temple is located in American Fork, Utah and is the second temple built in Utah County and the ninth in Utah.
+The temple is located in American Fork, Utah.
+It is the second temple built in Utah County, and the ninth in Utah.
+The intent to build the temple was announced on October 3, 1992, by Gordon B. Hinckley, first counselor in the First Presidency, during general conference.

+The temple has a single-spire design, and was designed by Allen Erekson, Keith Stepan, and church architectural staff.
+A groundbreaking ceremony, to signify the beginning of construction, was held on October 9, 1993, with Hinckley presiding.

+History

 Announcement

-The temple was announced by Gordon B. Hinckley, then a counselor in the church's First Presidency, in general conference on October 3, 1992.
-The exact location, on land in American Fork previously used as a church welfare farm, was announced at the following conference six months later.
-The Mount Timpanogos Utah Temple overlooks the cities of American Fork, Cedar Hills, Highland and Alpine as well as nearby Utah Lake.
+The temple was announced by Gordon B. Hinckley, then a counselor in the First Presidency, in general conference on October 3, 1992.
+The location, on land in American Fork previously used as a church welfare farm, was announced at the following conference six months later.
+The temple overlooks the cities of American Fork, Pleasant Grove, Cedar Hills, Highland and Alpine as well as nearby Utah Lake.
 Mount Timpanogos, the peak from which the temple gets its name, and the Wasatch Mountains serve as a backdrop.

-Ground was broken for the Mount Timpanogos Utah Temple a year after its announcement.
-Approximately 12,000 people gathered on the temple site for the ceremony.
+Ground was broken for the temple a year after its announcement.
+Approximately 12,000 people gathered on the site for the ceremony.
 During the services, the location of the Madrid Spain Temple was announced.

 Twenty-thousand people attended a ceremony as the angel Moroni statue was lifted to its resting place on the 190 ft spire of the temple in July 1995.
-Once the statue was in place, the throngs of visitors broke into applause and then spontaneously began to sing The Spirit of God.
+Once the statue was in place, the attendees broke into applause and then spontaneously began to sing The Spirit of God.

-A total of 679,217 people toured the Mount Timpanogos Utah Temple during the six weeks (August 10 – September 21, 1996) of its public open house.
-More than 800 children's choirs - made up from nearly every ward and branch in the temple district - performed near the front entrance to the temple at least once during the open house.
+After constructon was completed, 679,217 people toured the temple during the six weeks (August 10 – September 21, 1996) of its public open house.
+More than 800 children's choirs, made up from nearly every ward and branch in the temple district, performed near the front entrance to the temple at least once during the open house.